-TIP: To use an existing set, in the Plugin Options list, select the set that you want to use.
+TIP: To use an existing set, in the Plugin Options list, select the set that you want to use. i

-There are multiple options available: Maximum Number of Parallel Streams, Enable indexing for File Level Recovery, Enable Active Block Mapping, and Type of backup.
+There are multiple options available: Backup Type, Maximum Number of Parallel Streams, Enable indexing for File Level Recovery, and Enable Active Block Mapping.

-- The default for Maximum Number of Parallel Streams is 4 for Windows Server 2012, 2012 R2, and 2016, and 1 for Windows Server 2008 R2.
+- The Backup Type section is available if the Backup Selection Set is based on a Windows Server 2016 host or cluster.
+Because the plug-in uses RCT to ensure that only changed blocks are sent to the Incremental or Differential Backup stream, you can indicate whether you want to complete a Full, Incremental, or Differential Backup.
+A Full Backup performs a complete backup of the set of items that have been selected.
+A Full Backup does not depend on any other backup and can be restored in a single step.
+An Incremental Backup backs up the set of items that have changed since the last backup.
+A Differential Backup backs up the set of items that have changed since the last Full Backup. - The default for Maximum Number of Parallel Streams is 4 for Windows Server 2012, 2012 R2, and 2016, and 1 for Windows Server 2008 R2.
 If your environment uses Windows Server 2012, 2012 R2, or 2016, you can increase the setting up to 32. - The Enable indexing for File Level Recovery option is disabled by default.
 Indexing lets you restore individual files and directories from image-level backups of VMs.